amenaruya/wio_terminal_wifi_and_rtos/README.md

 zenn: <https://zenn.dev/amenaruya/articles/801a76734428ec>

-This is how you can use WiFi while running other tasks on FreeRTOS.
+This is an example of using WiFi while running other FreeRTOS tasks in Wio Terminal.

 ```cpp
 #include "rpcWiFi.h"